 Sunless Skies, much like its predecessor, is all about choice and consequence.
 You must constantly manage each of your crew members as well as supply needs while on your journey.
 You can discover new areas full of riches, or, like, giant wasps.
 No, really.
 There are what appear to be giant wasps you must contend with, and I am not okay with that.

 Besides your own personal gain, there is also an underlying mystery.
 The stars in the sky are disappearing.
-Apparently, no one knows why, but they are dying, and one of your goals is to find out why.
+Apparently they are dying, and one of your goals is to find out why.
 So long as you survive the adventure.

 “Often, Sunless Skies is about the price you pay for curiosity,” Gardiner said.
 “It unfolds a world populated with deep, dark stories that lure you on, but leave their mark.”